traducha/coordination-game/README.md

 # Coordination Game Simulations
 Scripts for running simulations in evolutionary game theory, built for coordination games, but any payoff matrix can be specified.
-Playaers can be placed on a sinlge or a multi-layer network.
+Players can be placed on a sinlge or a multi-layer network.
 Different strategy updates are possible - the best response, the unconditional imitation, or the replicaor dynamics.

 See published results: